Head of the Herd: Albums

-For Head of the Herd's debut album, On the House, all instruments were played by Neu & Clay, produced in Vancouver by Neu Mannas, & released February 1, 2011.
-All songs were written by Neu Mannas & Clay Frank, excluding the cover of 25 Minutes to Go, a song written by Shel Silverstein & made famous by Johnny Cash on his live album At Folsom Prison.
+For Head of the Herd's debut album, On the House, all instruments were played by Neu and Clay, produced in Vancouver by Neu Mannas, and released February 1, 2011.
+All songs were written by Neu Mannas & Clay Frank, excluding the cover of "25 Minutes to Go", a song written by Shel Silverstein and made famous by Johnny Cash on his live album At Folsom Prison.